Sherry C. Wang, Ph.D.

 Pronouns: she/her/hers

 Hello!
 I am an Associate Professor in the Counseling Psychology Department at Santa Clara University.
-I am also an Associate Dean of Justice, Equity, Diversity, and Inclusion in my university's School of Education and Counseling Psychology.
+I am also the Associate Dean of Justice, Equity, Diversity, and Inclusion in the School of Education and Counseling Psychology.

 I earned my B.A. in Psychology from Smith College, and received my M.A. and Ph.D. degrees from the University of Nebraska-Lincoln.
 I completed my doctoral internship at the University of Illinois-Chicago Counseling Center, where I had a rotation opportunity at the Marjorie Kovler Center working with survivors of political torture.
-In my first two years as an early career professional, I was an assistant professor at the University of Southern Mississippi, where I expanded my work to focus on civil rights issues and the needs of African Americans in the Deep South.
+In my early years, I was an assistant professor at the University of Southern Mississippi, and that was where I expanded my work from immigrant and refugee groups to the healthcare needs and experiences of of African Americans in the Deep South.

 My scholarship is rooted in advocating for the voices of underrepresented groups (e.g., BIPOC, immigrants, refugees, LGBTQ populations).
 Whenever possible, I draw from my bilingual and bicultural background as a Taiwanese American.
 My research focuses on the ways in which sociocultural determinants (e.g., access to healthcare services, social support and community attitudes) contribute to health disparities (e.g., poor health and economic outcomes) for already-marginalized communities.
 To better understand the role of context, such as through policies and cultural norms, I utilize quantitative, qualitative, and mixed methods to conduct culturally-sensitive research with diverse populations.

 I identify as an anti-racist educator and I teach graduate courses in multicultural counseling, developmental psychology, microskills in counseling, counseling theories, and gender and counseling.
-I also devote one day each week to conducting clinical work.
-My theoretical orientation is an integrated approach comprised of interpersonal process multicultural, and feminist theories.
+I am also a licensed and practicing psychologist.
+I devote one day per week to my consulting and clinical practice.
+My theoretical orientation is an integrated approach comprised of interpersonal process with multicultural and feminist theories.

-As for my service to the profession, I am a council representative to APA Division 45 (2023-2025).
-Prior to this, I was member of and also chaired APA's Committee on Ethnic Minority Affairs (2019-2021).
-I have served as the treasurer for the Division 35 Section 5 Psychology of Asian Pacific American Women and I am currently the chair of the Asian American Psychological Association (AAPA) Division on Women (DOW).
+As for my service to the profession, I sit on the APA Council of Representatives which is the legislative body of APA.
+I represent Division 45 (2023-2025; 2026-2029) and am continuing my second 3-year term.
+Before this, I was member of and also chair of APA's Committee on Ethnic Minority Affairs (2019-2021; chair in 2021).
+I was also treasurer for the Division 35 Section 5 Psychology of Asian Pacific American Women.
+In the last few years, I have chaired the Asian American Psychological Association (AAPA) Division on Women (DOW).

-With the COVID19 pandemic sweeping across our communities domestically and globally, I have become increasingly active in speaking on the topic of anti-Asian racism, anti-blackness, and radical healing for collective healing and liberation.
+Since the COVID19 pandemic, I have become increasingly active in speaking on the topic of anti-Asian racism, anti-blackness, and radical healing for collective healing and liberation.
 If you are interested in learning more, the links to my media work are available!

 I earned my B.A. in Psychology from Smith College, and received my M.A. and Ph.D. degrees from the University of Nebraska-Lincoln.
 I completed my doctoral internship at the University of Illinois-Chicago Counseling Center, where I had a rotation opportunity at the Marjorie Kovler Center working with survivors of political torture.
-In my first two years as an early career professional, I was an assistant professor at the University of Southern Mississippi, where I expanded my work to focus on civil rights issues and the needs of African Americans in the Deep South.
+In my early years, I was an assistant professor at the University of Southern Mississippi, and that was where I expanded my work from immigrant and refugee groups to the healthcare needs and experiences of of African Americans in the Deep South.

 My scholarship is rooted in advocating for the voices of underrepresented groups (e.g., BIPOC, immigrants, refugees, LGBTQ populations).
 Whenever possible, I draw from my bilingual and bicultural background as a Taiwanese American.
 My research focuses on the ways in which sociocultural determinants (e.g., access to healthcare services, social support and community attitudes) contribute to health disparities (e.g., poor health and economic outcomes) for already-marginalized communities.
 To better understand the role of context, such as through policies and cultural norms, I utilize quantitative, qualitative, and mixed methods to conduct culturally-sensitive research with diverse populations.

 I identify as an anti-racist educator and I teach graduate courses in multicultural counseling, developmental psychology, microskills in counseling, counseling theories, and gender and counseling.
-I also devote one day each week to conducting clinical work.
-My theoretical orientation is an integrated approach comprised of interpersonal process multicultural, and feminist theories.
+I am also a licensed and practicing psychologist.
+I devote one day per week to my consulting and clinical practice.
+My theoretical orientation is an integrated approach comprised of interpersonal process with multicultural and feminist theories.

-As for my service to the profession, I am a council representative to APA Division 45 (2023-2025).
-Prior to this, I was member of and also chaired APA's Committee on Ethnic Minority Affairs (2019-2021).
-I have served as the treasurer for the Division 35 Section 5 Psychology of Asian Pacific American Women and I am currently the chair of the Asian American Psychological Association (AAPA) Division on Women (DOW).
+As for my service to the profession, I sit on the APA Council of Representatives which is the legislative body of APA.
+I represent Division 45 (2023-2025; 2026-2029) and am continuing my second 3-year term.
+Before this, I was member of and also chair of APA's Committee on Ethnic Minority Affairs (2019-2021; chair in 2021).
+I was also treasurer for the Division 35 Section 5 Psychology of Asian Pacific American Women.
+In the last few years, I have chaired the Asian American Psychological Association (AAPA) Division on Women (DOW).

-With the COVID19 pandemic sweeping across our communities domestically and globally, I have become increasingly active in speaking on the topic of anti-Asian racism, anti-blackness, and radical healing for collective healing and liberation.
+Since the COVID19 pandemic, I have become increasingly active in speaking on the topic of anti-Asian racism, anti-blackness, and radical healing for collective healing and liberation.
 If you are interested in learning more, the links to my media work are available!

 Select Scholarly Publications